edgurgel/httpoison/README.md

     Copyright © 2013-2014 Eduardo Gurgel <eduardo@gurgel.me>

     This work is free.
-You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want To Public License, Version 2, as published by Sam Hocevar.
-See the COPYING file for more details.
+You can redistribute it and/or modify it under the terms of the MIT License.
+See the LICENSE file for more details.